drush-ops/drush/README.txt

 REQUIREMENTS
 ------------
 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
-The minimum required PHP version is 5.2.
+The minimum PHP version is 5.2.
-* drush should also run on Windows, however, drush modules makes use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+* drush also runs on Windows; however, drush modules makes use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).